 The Series 1 XJ marks the end of the Lyon-inspired classic Saloons.
 Its birthing was quite rocky in the late 1960s: brutal British labor disputes caused quality problems and raw feelings retarded Jaguar’s progress on my fronts.
 Engineering and styling tended to be outstanding, but execution lagged behind with issues from terrible paint jobs and poorly fitted parts to repeated component failures attributable to British subcontractors like Lucas (AKA “Prince of Darkness”).

 The body paint color is perhaps an acquired taste.
 Fashionable colors in the 1970s drifted towards the drab with greenish/reddish hues that seem muddy in comparison to the bright innocence of the 1960s.
+The official Jaguar export colors for 1972 are shown below.

 Our XJ6 also has a few idiosyncratic options like original Lucas fog lights, a manual choke and yellow warning light (apparently required to meet U.S. emission standards in 1972), European style 7-inch headlights with vented rims as well as a seat belt warning light (required for U.S. safety regulations).
 There is also an air pump powered by a front V-belt that supposedly helped meet the new anti-pollution provisions of the U.S. Clean Air Act of 1970.